Douglas County, Wisconsin: History

 Douglas County, named after Illinois Senator Stephen A. Douglas, was established on February 8, 1854, from the larger La Pointe County, Wisconsin, and the City of Superior was immediately selected as the county seat.

 In Wisconsin's 1952 U.S. Senate primary, Douglas County was one of two counties (out of 71 in the state at the time) that Sen. Joe McCarthy did not carry.

 Geography

-According to the U.S. Census Bureau, the county has a total area of 1480 sqmi, of which 1304 sqmi is land and 176 sqmi (12%) is water.
+According to the U.S. Census Bureau, the county has an area of 1480 sqmi, of which 1304 sqmi is land and 176 sqmi (12%) is water.

-A portion of the Fond du Lac Indian Reservation is located within Douglas County.
+Part of the Fond du Lac Indian Reservation is in Douglas County.